 Problem: Japanese competitor sold a better product

-Solution: A distributor that sells specialty pens found out that the last US manufacture of their two inks was moving their production to China.
+Solution: A distributor that sells specialty pens found out that the last US manufacturer of their two inks was moving their production to China.
 They wanted to begin producing the ink in-house to avoid any safety or quality issues from overseas production.
-They turned to Avomeen because they were not sure of the products exact ingredients, the quantities of the ingredients, or the products production process.
+They turned to Avomeen because they were not sure of the products exact ingredients, the quantities of the ingredients, or the product’s production process.

 Through the use of Fourier Transform Infrared Spectroscopy, Gas Chromatography, Liquid Chromatography/Mass Spectroscopy, and Advanced Extractions, Avomeen was able to provide the customer with a detailed report.
 The report included all of the ingredients in their ink, the quantities of each component, and a detailed description of the products production process.
 We also analyzed a competitors product and identified alternative ingredients that could be used in order to increase the sheen of the ink and shorten its drying time.
 The company took this information and was able to manufacture the improved product themselves.

 Industry: Household Products

 Solution: An entrepreneur approached our product development team with a plan to create a new cleaning product.
 He had researched many cleaners and acquired samples of the best products that were currently on the market.
 He then sent the samples of these products to Avomeen.
 We utilized our deformulation expertise to identify the active and inactive ingredients within the existing products.